AHartmaier/pyLabFEA/README.md

 ## Jupyter notebooks

 pyLabFEA is conveniently used with Jupyter notebooks.
-Available notebooks with tutorials on FEA, homogenization of elastic and elastic-plastic material behavior, and constitutive models based on machine learning algorithms are contained in subfolder `notebooks`.
+Available notebooks with tutorials on linear and non-linear FEA, homogenization of elastic and elastic-plastic material behavior, and constitutive models based on machine learning algorithms are contained in subfolder `notebooks`.
 An overview on the contents of the notebooks is available in the examples of this documentation.

-Jupyter notebooks are also available on Binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AHartmaier/pyLabFEA.git/master)
+The Jupyter notebooks of the pyLabFEA tutorials are also available on Binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AHartmaier/pyLabFEA.git/master)

+## Contributions

+Contributions to the pyLabFEA package are highly welcome, either in form of new notebooks with application examples or tutorials, or in form of new functionalities to the Python code.
+Furthermore, bug reports or any comments on possible improvements of the code or its documentation are greatly appreciated.

 ## Documentation